bagmobile/redux/README.md

 With Webpack, using static assets like images and fonts works similarly to CSS.

 You can **`import` a file right in a JavaScript module**.
 This tells Webpack to include that file in the bundle.
-Unlike CSS imports, importing a file gives you a string value.
-This value is the final path you can reference in your code, e.g. as the `src` attribute of an image or the `href` of a link to a PDF.
+Unlike CSS imports, importing a file gives you a string payload.
+This payload is the final path you can reference in your code, e.g. as the `src` attribute of an image or the `href` of a link to a PDF.

 To reduce the number of requests to the server, importing images that are less than 10,000 bytes returns a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) instead of a path.
 This applies to the following file extensions: bmp, gif, jpg, jpeg, and png.
 SVG files are excluded due to [#1153](https://github.com/facebookincubator/create-react-app/issues/1153).